 “If you learn even two or three of the basic songs and calls of the regular birds in your neighbourhood, already taking a walk around the block is suddenly a more rewarding experience.
 In Ontario, cardinals are really loud—and really distinctive.
 Robins start out morning choruses; they also sing at dusk—kind of a twilight song.
 So almost everybody has heard a robin doing these kind of sing-song calls, even if they don’t know what it is.
 And the red-eyed vireo is a bird that everyone hears, but it’s fairly hard for beginner bird watchers to see.
 But its sound is something that is part of almost every Ontario landscape.
 And then, if you live in a city, something like a chimney swift—those are birds that are really easy to see and hear even without any binoculars or cameras or anything because they’re always flying overhead and because of their distinctive chittering noise.

 When you identify a bird, you can then listen to what it sounds like.
 [Merlin includes bird songs.]
 So, you can do it through trial and error, but there’s also separate bird song training apps.
-They’re not free, though, but I like Larkwire a lot—it’s kind of a game, but it’s a game based on helping you identify or become comfortable with bird songs and calls.”
+I also like Larkwire a lot—it’s kind of a game, but it’s a game based on helping you identify or become comfortable with bird songs and calls.”

 Do you need binoculars or a camera—and what are the best kind to get?